RAF Beaulieu: Royal Air Force use

+In early 1944, No. 146 Airfield Headquarters arrived at Beaulieu, together with two (257 (Burma) and 263 (Fellowship of the Bellows) Squadrons) of the unit's three fighter squadrons, both equipped with the Hawker Typhoon, which displaced the Liberators.
+No. 486 Squadron RNZAF later replaced 257 Squadron at Beaulieu.
+The Typhoons moved out in March 1944 to allow the airfield to be used by units of the US Army Air Force.

-The airfield was also used by the following units:
+The airfield was used by the following units:

 USAAF use

-Beaulieu was known as USAAF Station AAF 408 for security reasons by the USAAF during the war, and by which it was referred to instead of location.
+For security reasons, the USAAF referred to Beaulieu as Station AAF 408 during the war.
 Its Pundit Code was "BL".

 365th Fighter Group

-From 1 March 1944 Beaulieu airfield was made available for USAAF Ninth Air Force use.
-With the imminent arrival of more bomber groups in Essex the 365th Fighter Group was transferred from RAF Gosfield on the 5 and 6 March 1944.
+In March 1944 Beaulieu airfield was made available for USAAF Ninth Air Force use.
+The headquarters of the 84th Fighter Wing moved in on 4 March, while the 365th Fighter Group arrived from RAF Gosfield on 5 March 1944.

 The 365th was a Republic P-47 Thunderbolt group, with the following operational squadrons: